aossidhe/Thing-A-Week/Week 5/WEEK5.md

 - Attended Yoga class
 - First draft of a script for a play
 - Started reading _Categories for the Working Mathematician_, an introduction to category theory
+- Read first two chapters of _Shaum's Outline of Theory and Problems of Abstract Algebra_
+- Read five chapters of _Beginner's Guide to Digital Painting in Photoshop: Characters_

 <!-- ### Usage Notes -->